RoasterPay: How to Enable and Setup

 4. Customer Setup: Getting Customer Payment Methods on File

-Now that you've got the payment settings up to date for your customers, you'll want to get payment methods on file systematically, starting with your highest-priority customers.
+Now that you've got the payment settings up to date for your customers, you'll want to get payment methods on file.
+We have 3 simple ways to get payment information on file:

-These customers will pay during checkout when placing their order in the portal.
-They will be blocked from placing an order in the portal so you will want to prioritize notifying them and requesting the new payment methods.
+These customers will be required to pay during checkout when placing their order in the portal.
+They will be prompted to update their payment method when placing an order, which they can do within the portal.
+They cannot place the order until they update it.
+We recommend you prioritize notifying them and requesting the new payment methods.

 Focus on accounts that order regularly, review and update their payment terms if needed.
 Enable appropriate payment methods for each account